United States Map pic

 The Food at the Columbia Restaurant

-The Columbia Restaurant has one of the best Cuban sandwiches in Tampa.
+The Columbia Restaurant has one of the best Cuban sandwiches in Tampa. -Photo by Find My Food Stu

 Cuban Sandwich at the Columbia Restaurant

-• The Original Cuban Sandwich: they still use the original recipe from 1915, made of ham, Genoa salami, mojo roast pork, Swiss cheese, pickles, and mustard on the one and only Cuban bread from La Segunda Central Bakery.
-The Cuban was designated the signature sandwich of Tampa and was invented here in Ybor City.
-And the Cuban here at Columbia is one of the best.
+Still made using the Columbia’s original 1915 recipe, this sandwich includes ham, Genoa salami, mojo-roasted pork, Swiss cheese, pickles, and mustard on Cuban bread from La Segunda Central Bakery.
+The Cuban sandwich was invented in Ybor City and later designated Tampa’s signature sandwich, and the version at the Columbia remains one of the best places to try it.

 Created with Fabric.js 4.6.0

-La Segunda makes nearly all the Cuban bread that restaurants in Tampa use to make their Cuban sandwiches.
+La Segunda makes nearly all the Cuban bread that restaurants in Tampa use to make their Cuban sandwiches. -Photo by Find My Food Stu

 La Segunda, Ybor City